**Due to COVID-19, internships and practicums have temporarily been suspended until further notice.**

 With the exception of the Bridwell Library Internship/Practicum, all programs are hosted by the Norwick Center for Digital Solutions (nCDS). nCDS is working to digitize the extensive special collections holdings of SMU Libraries and make them freely available over the Internet on the SMU Libraries Digital Collections web site.

-With the exception of the Metadata Creation Internship/Practicum, which is also available online, all programs must be completed on-site at SMU during normal business hours.
+All programs must be completed on-site at SMU during normal business hours.
 Hours are negotiable depending on the number of credit hours, with a minimum of six hours a week and a maximum 20 hours per week.

 All programs are selective and subject to availability.
 To apply, please send your resume and a brief cover letter describing your qualifications and interest in the program to firstname.lastname@example.org.